-It is considered good practice for Elected Members to undertake a formal scrutiny role in relation to RIPA/IPA and review the Council's use of it on an annual basis.
+It is a legal requirement for Elected Members to undertake a formal scrutiny role in relation to RIPA/IPA and review the Council's use of it on an annual basis.
 However, they should not be involved in making decisions on specific authorisations.

-The Monitoring Officer should ensure that an Annual Report regarding the Council's use of RIPA/IPA is submitted to the Council's Audit & Governance Committee.
+The Monitoring Officer will ensure that an Annual Report regarding the Council's use of RIPA/IPA is submitted to the Council's Audit & Governance Committee.